-Birth defects and premature births were the most common cause of death for babies born in 2014.
+Birth defects were the most common cause of death for babies born in 2015.

-Nearly 60,000 births were registered in New Zealand in 2014.
-In 2014, 656 babies died after 20 weeks of pregnancy or within the first four weeks after birth.
-This means that 11 babies died for every 1000 registered births.
-This is very similar for babies born in England and Wales, and Australia.
+Over 60,000 births were registered in New Zealand in 2015.
+In 2015 578 babies died after 20 weeks of pregnancy or within the first four weeks after birth.
+This means that 10 babies died for every 1000 registered births.
+This is very similar for babies born in the UK and Australia.
+The PMMRC plans to further investigate neonatal deaths in the next report.

 Birth defects (also known as congenital abnormalities) are caused by the baby's genes or something in the baby's environment that prevented the baby from developing normally.
 Birth defects are the most common cause of death for babies during pregnancy or in the first month of life.
-In 2014, 188 babies died because of birth defects.
+In 2015, 158 babies died because of birth defects.